mikeyww/mwClipboard/README.md

 # mwClipboard

-This program provides a simple clipboard manager.
+This program provides a simple clipboard manager for Microsoft Windows.
 A hotkey displays a list of clips.
 The user can then select one or more to paste.

 - Fast and easy to use
 - Multiple clips can be selected and pasted